When anguish takes over and nothing feels steady anymore, peace doesn’t come from figuring it out, it comes from finding ground.

 You simply meet yourself as you are.

-a sense of inner steadiness, even in uncertainty
+a growing sense of inner steadiness, even when life remains uncertain

-clarity about what needs to fall away, little by little
+clarity about what is ready to fall away, little by little

-trust in the identity that’s beginning to form
+trust in the self that is beginning to take shape

 Creative presence doesn’t force change.